bazelbuild/bazel/site/docs/migrate-xcode.md

 **Note:** Place the project source code within the directory tree containing the
           `WORKSPACE` file.

-### Step 2: (Experimental) Integrate CocoaPods dependendcies
+### Step 2: (Experimental) Integrate CocoaPods dependencies

 To integrate CocoaPods dependencies into the Bazel workspace, you must convert them into Bazel packages as described in [Converting CocoaPods dependencies](migrate-cocoapods.md).

-**Note:** CocoaPods conversion is a manual process with many variables.CocoaPods integration with Bazel has not been fully verified and is not officially supported.
+**Note:** CocoaPods conversion is a manual process with many variables.
+CocoaPods integration with Bazel has not been fully verified and is not officially supported.

 ### Step 3: Create a `BUILD` file